-environment.

-establishing and maintaining improvements in our teaching pedagogy across all classes from all staff within our school.
-We aim to develop strong partnerships with the wider educational community in order to gain new knowledge and to share the wealth of our staff expertise.
+- building the capacity of all staff to be strong, visible and adaptive educational leaders who are dedicated to providing students with a safe and effective learning environment. - establishing and maintaining improvements in our teaching pedagogy across all classes from all staff within our school. - developing strong partnerships with the wider educational community in order to gain new knowledge and to share the wealth of our staff expertise.